web app into a DApp

 2. Online Solidity course offered by Blockgeeks because you will code smart contracts using Solidity, i.e., Ethereum‘s proprietary language;

-3. DApps For Beginners website, which provides valuable guidelines for developing DApps.
+3. DApps For Beginners website provides valuable guidelines for developing DApps.

 If you want to take advantage of hiring dedicated developers with years-proven experience for your web into DApp conversion project, you can contact DevTeam.Space.
 It’s a vetted community of expert developers who have quite a few successful blockchain projects in their portfolio.